epona7471/Portfolio_Yoon-Kang/TTS_PersonalVoice_Tacotron2/Readme.md

 ## 1. Dataset

-- How to record a your personal speech data
+- How to record your personal speech data
    1. Open 'Your_Voice_recorder.ipynb' on Google Colab
    2. Set the value of variable 'count' which sets the size of the speech dataset
    3. Before recording every sentence, there is 3 second stanby time.
 While then, please check the following script and prepare for recording.